 Practice Sheets - There are numerous practice sheets for identifying teacher actions (T codes) for science, math, English, and social studies.
 If the reader is an elementary teacher, a teacher of students with special needs, or an ESL/Bilingual teacher, choose the practice sheets that best fit what you teach.
-These are listed below and located thereafter.
+These are listed below and located after that.

-Have the one-page SATIC Code Summary (Sheet 4.2) of the T codes ready and start by writing a T code for each numbered blank.
-Then check your answers with the key that also explains why that code is the best identifier.
-This practice will help the reader increase their accuracy when identifying an action that is associated with a T code.
+Choose the practice sheet that relates to the content you teach.
+Then have the one-page SATIC Code Summary (Sheet 4.2) of the T codes ready and start by writing a T code for each numbered blank.
+When finished, check your answers with the key explaining why that code is the best identifier.
+This practice will help the reader increase their accuracy when identifying an action associated with a T code.
 Note that a teacher's action might be interpreted slightly differently at times than another person would, but their explanation would justify how they coded the teacher's action.
+SMT recommends doing at least two practice sheets to develop the skill and accuracy of coding T events.

-Return to Training Level 6 After Practicing Coding Transcripts - Following this practice, the user should be ready to return to Training Level 6 to use SMT to watch video and practice identifying T codes by clicking the buttons.
+Following this practice using paper and pencil mode, the user should return to the training and proceed to practice collecting teacher actions using SMT.
+You will use SMT to watch the video and practice identifying T codes by clicking the buttons.
 Note that at first, it is OK to pause the video when necessary, as your skill level may not match the pace of teaching.
 The goal is to develop your skill to keep up with the sometimes-fast pace of the video.
-As you continue in the SMT Training Level 6, you will learn how SMT analyzes and displays the data in various summaries such as Code Summary, Lesson Summary, Management Summary, Student Engagement Summary, Teacher Actions Plus, Interaction Patterns, and Small Group Summary.
+As you continue in the SMT training, you will learn how SMT analyzes and displays the data in various summaries such as Code Summary, Lesson Summary, Management Summary, Student Engagement Summary, Teacher Actions Plus, Interaction Patterns, and Small Group Summary.
 Teaching episodes contain a rich and robust set of data, so the SMT analyses provide the SMT user with an amazing array of indicators of teaching to draw from when reflecting on teaching, providing feedback, and coaching teachers to higher levels of effectiveness.